Saudi-led coalition strikes at Yemen capital after attacks on Aden blamed on Houthis

 But they have been less frequent in recent years as the conflict has reached a stalemate, with the Iran-aligned Houthis controlling most population centers and President Abd-Rabbu Mansour Hadi's internationally recognised government - supported by Riyadh and Western powers - basing itself in Aden.

-The main war has been eclipsed by a power-struggle between Hadi's government and southern separitists in Aden.
+The main war has been eclipsed by a power-struggle between Hadi's government and southern separatists in Aden.
 Saudi Arabia has been trying to unite them to focus on fighting the Houthis.

 At least 22 people were killed and dozens more wounded in Wednesday's attack on Aden airport, which took place just as members of Hadi's new cabinet arrived from Saudi Arabia.
 A second attack was made on the Maasheq palace, where they had been taken to safety.